How To Create Cheap Shade for Your Porch

 Woven Straw Mats

-At our local Walmart, they sell these beach mats woven of straw for $1.00 each.
+At our local Walmart, they sell these cheap beach mats woven of straw.
 They can be attached with a staple gun easily along the tops, with the sewn in “ties” positioned on each side of the top and then you can “draw” them up whenever you please by simply rolling them up and tying the ties to hold them up.

 Vine is Fine